Vacation Homes: Fun, Relaxing, and Attuned To Nature

 6. Does your vacation home have vacation rental potential?
 If it does, then this may be a great way to reduce or cover your vacation home's operating expenses during the time you are not there.
 Renters often pay a premium for amenities like a hot tub or fireplace and convenient access to either the beach or ski slopes.

-The two-story, three bedroom beachfront home has lots of windows that provide an abundance of natural light.
-The home has a front and rear porch as well as a sunroon (Plan #168-1011).
+The two-story, three bedroom lakefront home has lots of windows that provide an abundance of natural light (above).
+The home has a front and rear porch (below) as well as a sunroon (Plan #168-1011).

-A cozy living room opens into the sundeck of this beautiful two-story, four-bedroom home.
+A cozy living room opens into the sundeck of this beautiful two-story, four-bedroom home (above and below).
 Light seeps through the many windows that allow perfect views of the outside world.